How NBC gave up Ronan Farrow's explosive Harvey Weinstein scoop

 "They were scared.
 It's as simple as that," the person added.

 When the story came out on Tuesday, Farrow appeared on several other networks along with NBC.
-He will be on CNN's "The Lead" and "Anderson Cooper 360" on Wednesday.
+He will be on CNN's "Anderson Cooper 360" on Wednesday.

 Speaking with Maddow, he claimed that Weinstein applied pressure to news organizations that tried to write about alleged misconduct.

-Note: Correction: An earlier version of this article misattributed to NBC News chairman Andy Lack a quote by NBC News president Noah Oppenheim that the network did not feel it had all the elements needed to air the story.